-Let’s start by discussing what factors to look out for when you want to shoot black and white nature photographs.
+Let’s start by discussing factors to consider when shooting black-and-white nature photographs.

-Black and white images differ from color images in that they are devoid of the dramatic effects created by color in a photographic scene.
+Black and white images differ from colour images in that they are devoid of the dramatic effects of colour in a photographic scene.

 Black and white images rely heavily on the fundamental building blocks of composition to make a striking image – form, tonality, lines, texture, and contrast.